wanglab-broad/ClusterMap/Tutorial.md

 >
 > `z_radius`: float.
 Estimation of radius of cells in z axis; 0 if data is 2D.
 >
-> `fast_preprocess`: bool, default True.
+> `fast_preprocess`: bool, default False.
 Binarize DAPI images with erosion and morphological reconstruction before OTSU thresholding when `True`.
 Binarize DAPI images with only OTSU thresholding when `False`.

-Note: binarized DAPI results are saved in model.dapi_binary (2D or 3D) and model.dapi_stacked (2D).
-A clean binarized DAPI image is essential for later processing.
+Output: binarized DAPI results are saved in model.dapi_binary (2D or 3D) and model.dapi_stacked (2D).

+Note: A clean binarized DAPI image is essential for later processing so we suggest setting `fast_preprocess` False.
+If your DAPI images have special background noise, we suggesting additional denoising processing for DAPI images.

 - [x] Preprocess data